-The Nomination Committee is also responsible to review semi-annually the independence of Non-Executive Directors and make recommendations to the Board with regard to any changes.
+The Nomination Committee is also responsible to review semi-annually the independence of Non-Executive Directors and make recommendations to the Board with regard to any changes it considers appropriate.
 The review of the independence of the Non-Executive Board members should be documented as appropriate.